Eric-Chin-URI/UNISWAP/CONDUCT.md

 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested and/or a response to the product owner. !!!!
+A public apology may be requested and/or a response to the product owner.

 ### 2. Warning

 **Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+**Consequence**: A warning will be given including consequences for continued behavior.
+If there are further violations, they may be taken to a higher authority figure, the CTO staff.

-### 3. Temporary Ban
+### 3. Elevation of Situation to CTO Staff

 **Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban.

-### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: CTO staff will be made aware of the situation at hand and a consequence will be decided by them.

 ## Attribution